 This page allows you to assign a default 802.1p priority to any given port on the Switch.
-The priority tags are numbered from 0, the lowest priority, to 7, the highest priority.
-To implement a new default priority, choose the Switch of the Switch stack to be configured by using the Unit pull-down menu, choose a port range by using the From and To pull-down menus and then insert a priority value, from 0-7 in the Priority field.
+The priority queues are numbered from 0, the lowest priority, to 7, the highest priority.
 Click Apply to implement your settings.

 802.1p User Priority